-"By making an enemy of her now," she clarified.
-"You are rivaling two houses that would be pureblood and ruining the chances of a very promising alliance in the future."
+"By making an enemy of her now," she clarified, "you are rivaling two houses that would be pureblood and ruining the chances of a very promising alliance in the future."

 "But the Malfoy family is superior—"

-Draco stared at Harry, mouth hanging open.
+Draco gaped at Harry, stupefied.

 "If you are worth my time," Draco told her.
 "I will… accept your alliance."

 "Madam Hermione, won't you please join us?
 I am sure you have never heard of Quidditch either and these two are most anxious to explain to all those who listen about it," Harry said, smiling again.

 Hermione stared at her curiously, before eyeing the two other boys. "… I… suppose…"

 Ron grinned at her and Draco remained indifferent.

 But secretly, both were very happy to talk more about Quidditch.

 Hmm?
 What have we here… Oh, Slytherin.
 Yes, definitely Slytherin.